Gillis86/food-delivery-app-vue/README.md

 # To DO

-responsive
+mobile responsive

-improve form validation and data storage
+improve form validation and set POST request for the orders

-Image Optimization WebPack
+Image Optimization with WebPack

 # Screenshot